kleinesfilmroellchen/spcasm/doc/src/errors.md

 #### spcasm::user_macro::assign_to_argument

 ```
+  × Assigning a value to the macro argument '<first>' is not possible
+   ╭─[examples\errors\assign-to-argument.spcasm:3:1]
+ 3 │ macro my_macro(first)
+ 4 │     <first> = $40
+   ·     ───┬──
+   ·        ╰── Assignment happens here
+ 5 │ endmacro
+   ╰────
+  help: Arguments of macros are given a value when the macro is called.
+Therefore, it does not make sense to assign them a value.
+If you need a
+        label with a specific value inside a macro, use a local label under the macro's special '\@' label instead
 ```

 Arguments to user-defined macros are specified with angle bracket syntax, like `<argument>`.
 When the macro is called, the arguments are replaced with the value given in the macro call.
 Therefore, it does not make sense to manually assign a specific value to the argument, like you can do with other kinds of labels.
 Instead, you can for example use local labels under the macro's special `\@` label.